-Requests should be made to the Patent Interference Examiner for the assignment of the Board member to be consulted.
+Requests should be made to the secretary of the Chairman of the Board for the assignment of the Board member to be consulted.
 The consultation will normally be at the offices of the Board of Patent Interferences.
 The primary examiner should arrange a convenient time by telephone.
-In the case of motions to amend or to involve another application the Patent Interference Examiner will examine any opposition which may have been filed and if the question of right to make the proposed counts as to any party is raised thereby, he will indicate in his letter transmitting motions the necessity for consultation.
-If such indication is not made there will be no necessity for consultation unless the primary examiner from his own consideration concludes that one or more parties cannot make one or more of the proposed counts.
-In this case he should inquire of the Patent Interference Examiner as to which member to consult.
+In the case of motions to amend or to involve another application the Patent Interference Examiner will examine any opposition which may have been filed and if the question of right to make the proposed counts as to any party is raised thereby, the Patent Interference Examiner will indicate in the letter transmitting motions the necessity for consultation.
+If such indication is not made there will be no necessity for consultation unless the primary examiner, after consideration, concludes that one or more parties cannot make one or more of the proposed counts.
+In this case the primary examiner should inquire of the Patent Interference Examiner as to which member to consult.

-1105.02 Decision on Motion To Dissolve [R-36]
+1105.02 Decision on Motion To Dissolve [R-6]